-Instructions that have a type must have a type suffix, e.g. add.u16 or add.f32.
-The operand type must agree with the instruction type suffix.
-The bit-size types agree with any type of the same size.
+Typed instructions must have a type-size \ odifier.
 For example, the add instruction requires type and size information to properly perform the addition operation (signed, unsigned, float, different sizes), and this information must be specified as a suffix to the opcode.

+'''

+.reg .u16 d, a, b;

 add.u16 d, a, b; // perform a 16-bit unsigned add

+'''